shaasshh14/Scan-To-Save/README.md

 ---

 ## **Contributing**
 We welcome contributions!
 If you have innovative ideas or improvements, feel free to open an issue or submit a pull request.
 ---

-## **License**

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## **Contact**